pnavais/ic-f/README.md

 In case of interconnected flights, an additional check is performed taking into account a minimum delay of 2h between previous arrival and next departure.

 ## Known Limitations
 Obviously, the implementation is not generic enough.
 It is only intended to be used for paths with 1 maximum stop.
 In case arbitrary sizes were required it is recommended to replace the Connections Analyzer interface implementation and use some more advanced reasoning logic.
-This can be done, for example, using an inference engine [JBoss Drools](https://www.drools.org/) which would provide a robust and fast decision tree (RETE) with external business logic execution (rules).
+This can be done, for example, using an inference engine as [JBoss Drools](https://www.drools.org/) which would provide a robust and fast decision tree (RETE) with external business logic execution (rules).
 This is clearly a way more performant solution over simpler cartesian product handcrafted implementations when trying to obtain all possible permutations (interconnected flights).

 ## Usage